 How long will my shed order take?
 Generally we can get your order produced and installed within 4 to 8 weeks, depending on our current work load.
 Sometimes we get backed up though and it can take a bit longer.
 Or, if your shed requires a permit or architectural review, it may take a while to get things coordinated.
 We will always keep you informed of the schedule if it changes.

 Do I need a Building Permit to put a Historic Shed™ outbuilding in my yard?
-Maybe.
-Check with your local building department since requirements for sheds vary for each city.
+Most likely, but check with your local building department since requirements for sheds vary for each city.
 Some areas exempt storage sheds up to a certain square footage from permitting.
 If you plan to use your shed for a use other than storage (home office, guest house), make sure you specify the use when talking to the building official.

 Historic Shed provides all necessary engineered construction drawings for our sheds.
 We are a licensed and insured Florida Building Contractor and can apply for all required permits in the state of Florida.

 Can you use fiber cement siding (HardiePlank) on my shed?
 While we will do our best to accommodate special requests, we prefer not to use fiber cement siding on our Historic Shed™ outbuildings.
 First, being purists, we prefer the look and feel of real wood siding for a true traditionally designed and built shed.
 Secondly, fiber cement siding is very heavy and brittle, which makes delivery and set-up more difficult and costly.
 We do offer SmartSide lap siding (smooth texture) if you prefer a manufactured siding with a warranty.